input-output-hk/marlowe-doc/docs/platform-and-architecture/platform.md

 When compared to a [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness) language, the Marlowe DSL provides significantly greater security, certainty, [guarantees of termination](https://en.wikipedia.org/wiki/Halting_problem), and behavior correctness.

-The design guarantees the following:
+The design ensures the following:
 - Contracts are finite.
 No recursion or loops.
 - Contracts will terminate.
 Timeout on all actions.
 - Contracts have a defined lifetime.